tmaurice54/tns_embedded_training/Exercises_C++/5_Debug/ReadME.md

 Every functions crash and you have to find why.

 Just comment or decomment the question you want to do in the infinite loop in the main file.

+## Question 1

+Find which value crashs the programm using ozone.